UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_17.md

 How do we avoid both underfitting and overfitting?

-First let’s bring in our data again.
+First, let’s bring in our data again.

 We are using our family Canada and US cities data.